The-Web3-Compass/web3-compass-data-repository/basecamp/blockchain-starterpack/what-is-blockchain/a-simple-definition-of-blockchain.md

 ### **Why Is Blockchain a Big Deal?**

-Well, Because cryptocurrency prices are through the roof….
+Well, Because cryptocurrency prices are through the roof...

 Just kidding.. (or am i)